dbadb/dbStompbox/README.md

 <img src="./images/dbCigarBox.jpg" style="width:50%">

-Here's the Teensy wired and in place:
+Here's the Teensy wired and in place.
+The back, bottom-left is the USB wire that powers and connects the Teensy to your computer.
+Phone jacks connect on the top of the box.

 <img src="./images/dbStompBox.jpg" style="width:50%">

-And now it's ready for action:
+And now it's ready for action.

 <img src="./images/dbStompBoxClose.jpg" style="width:500px">